 Workplace Stress and Sick Leave

 People who are burned out and suffering from depression are often fearful that they will lose their jobs.
 In Canada, an employer can terminate an employee as long as they are not discriminating against the employee and give proper notice.
 Few, however, will fire an employee for needing sick leave as human rights laws in the country require employers to help those who have medical conditions that may interfere with their job duties.
-They are required to give sick leave as a reasonable accommodation.
+If you are struggling and looking for short-term disability for burnout employers are required to give sick leave as a reasonable accommodation.

 Your employer can require a doctor’s note and may require that you submit new notes every three to six months.

 If you become unable to work at all due to stress and burnout and disability, you do have options.
 We got asked all the time, ‘Is stress leave covered by EI?’
 In Canada, you can apply for Employment Insurance (EI) sickness benefits as well as short- and long-term disability insurance.
 There is also CPP disability and workers’ compensation.
 It is important to understand how each of these works in order to claim disability for burnout.